svenvc/ston/ston-spec.md

 ### Symbols

-Symbols are strings that unique in a specific object space.
+Symbols are strings that are unique in a specific object space.
 They are maintained through a symbol table.
 STON has direct support for symbols as a primitive type.
 There are 2 variants for literal symbols, both starting with a hash sign:

 - simple symbols using a limited character set
 - arbitrary symbols

-The limited character set consists of the standard upper and lowercase letters, the digits and 4 punctuation characters ("-",  "_", "." and "/").
+The limited character set consists of the standard upper and lowercase letters, the decimal digits and 4 punctuation characters ("-",  "_", "." and "/").
 To encode arbitrary symbols, a string is used.

     simple-symbol-char = uppercase-letter | lowercase-letter | decimal-digit | "-" | "_" | "." | "/"
     simple-symbol = "#" simple-symbol-char